October 25, 2016

 August 29, 2016

 Last year, the United Nations First Committee--which is in charge of nuclear disarmament--created the "Open Ended Working Group on Taking Forward Multilateral Disarmament Negotiations" (OEWG).
 On August 19 it issued its final report calling for Ban Treaty negotiations.

 PSR sues administration to Protect Climate, Public Lands from Drilling and Fracking

 PSR and WildEarth Guardians sued the Department of Interior to require a sweeping environmental review of the climate impacts of oil and gas leasing on federal lands.
 The suit would halt new drilling on the almost 380,000 acres leased since early 2015, and require an analysis of the climate impacts of drilling across these leases.
-We expect that this analysis would lead to a program-wide analysis of federal oil and gas program impacts on the climate and on taxpayers.
+We would expect the conclusion to direct the government to end fracking on federal lands.
 Read the statement here »

 August 19, 2016